FPG-992/Operating-Systems-Lab/2_Lunix/PeterJacob/lunix-chardev.md

-Prompt:

-Explain me what this code does.
-Tell me precisely what each function does and when it is being called: `code from lunix-chardev.c file`.

----

-Response:

 This code is a Linux kernel module that implements character devices for a system called **Lunix:TNG**.
 A **character device** is a type of device file in Unix-like operating systems that provides serial access to hardware devices like sensors.
 This driver allows user-space programs to read data from sensors connected to the system by reading from special files in the `/dev` directory.

 ### Global Data